vadaszgergo/Learning/F5/301a/Section 2 - Set up, administer and secure LTM devices.md

 ## 2.04 - Determine how to perform a software upgrade while maintaining application availability

-- Identify proper steps to avoid downtime while upgrading LTM softwre
+- Identify proper steps to avoid downtime while upgrading LTM software
 - Determine necessary steps for migrating LTM configuration to new hardware
 - Understand implications of stopping BIG-IP services